Colgate University: Administration

-Board of Trustees
+Board of trustees

 Colgate is governed by a board of trustees composed of 35 members: 31 alumni, three parents of students, and the current president.
-As of December 31, 2022, Colgate's endowment was $1.19 billion.
+As of December 31, 2024, Colgate's endowment was $1.3 billion.

 Student life

 Housing and student life facilities

 Colgate has ten residence halls located on its central campus, which is often referred to as "up the hill."
 Located near the academic buildings, freshmen live in six of these halls, whereas sophomores live in the other three, or in townhouses or one house on Broad Street.
 Juniors and seniors live down the hill in a number of residences, such as theme houses on Broad Street, apartment complexes or in "townhouses" located further away from campus.
-Themed houses are available for students who want to explore their interests.
-The Creative Arts house is geared toward creative students; Asia House is for students with interests in Asian culture.
-Although the university provides housing for students all four years, students can apply for off-campus housing, of which only 250 are granted the privilege through a lottery.
-Students involved in Greek life have the option of living in their organization's house, though they cannot do so until their junior year.

-Colgate has three dining facilities on campus that are run by Colgate Dining Services, which in turn is run by Chartwells.
-There is also a cafe located in Case Library that serves coffee.

 The O'Connor Campus Center, commonly referred to as the Coop, serves as the center for student life and programming.
 Renovations on it were completed in 2004, and it now houses the offices for student organizations, a cafeteria, post office, printing center, a computer facility, as well as the new Blackmore Media Center, home to WRCU, Colgate's radio station.